 A Guidance Variance is an enrollment variance provided through the Office of School Leadership.
 Guidance Variances can be considered when there is concern regarding potential health and safety issues for the school community or for the student in question.
 For example, if a victim of previous conduct still is enrolled at the zoned school or if the student in question may now be a victim as a result of his or her conduct, this could lead to a variance.
-If the conduct in question was criminal in nature and there are co-defendant's enrolled at the zoned school, or if there is known gang-related conduct involving the studentand his or her associates, a variance may be considered.
+If the conduct in question was criminal in nature and there are codefendant's enrolled at the zoned school, or if there is known gang-related conduct involving the student and his or her associates, a variance may be considered.
 Guidance Variances are at the discretion of the Area Superintendent overseeing the zoned school.

-In rare circumstances, for both general education and students enrolled/identified as special education (especially childrenin grades K-5), the IAES placement may occur at a comprehensive school outside of a child's current school of enrollment.
-These determinations will need to be approved by the Area Superintendent over the schoolsin question.
+In rare circumstances, for both general education and special education students (especially those children in grades K-5), the IAES placement may occur at a comprehensive school outside of a child's current school of enrollment.
+These determinations will need to be approved by the Area Superintendent over the schools in question.